srykov/Map-Project/README.md

 * Install all project dependencies with `npm install`
 * Start the development server with `npm start`
 * Go to localhost:3000 in your browser

+## Testing the Service Worker Caching Functionality
+* Build the application (using `npm run build`).
+* Run a simple http server to serve the production build (e.g. serve -s build)

 ## Contributing